+Justification

-Justification The wetland provides critical habitat for fish species of the Mid-Atlantic Coastal Plain.
+The wetland provides critical habitat for fish species of the Mid-Atlantic Coastal Plain.
 The wetland complex provides nursery habitat for diverse fish species- such as Phelps Lake which hosts an endemic killifish (Fundulus cf. diaphanus) as well as a population of the Waccamaw killifish (Fundulus waccamensis) which is also endemic to the region.
 Lake Phelps holds significant populations of these species.
 These two species are also representative of healthy wetlands and water quality.
 These benefits contribute to other healthy populations of fish and global biological diversity.

-Criterion 8 : Fish spawning grounds, etc.
+☑ Criterion 8 : Fish spawning grounds, etc.

-The tributaries of the Alligator and Scuppernong Rivers support spawning for anadromous and migratory species including striped bass, alewife, blueback herring, flounder and Atlantic menhaden.
+The tributaries of the Alligator and Scuppernong Rivers support spawning for anadromous and migratory Justification species including striped bass, alewife, blueback herring, flounder and Atlantic menhaden.
 It is also an important area for wintering juvenile striped bass.

-Optional text box to provide further information information the refuge is unknown at this time.
+Optional text box to provide further The federally listed northern long-eared bat has been documented on the refuge but percentage of the information population on the refuge is unknown at this time.